processone/docs.ejabberd.im/README.md

 This repository holds the source code of the ejabberd documentation website, available at [docs.ejabberd.im](https://docs.ejabberd.im).
 This is a community effort and you are welcome to submit issues or pull requests in order to improve the docs and benefit the ejabberd community.

+Some documentation pages are generated from ejabberd source code.
+To build those pages, start ejabberd and run 'make'.

 # Contributing

 If you want to contribute to this ejabberd documentation, here are some helpful guidelines regarding the syntax: